microsoft/onnxruntime-extensions/README.md

 ONNX Runtime Extensions is library that extends the capability of the ONNX conversion and inference with ONNX Runtime.

-1. A model augmentation API to integrate the pre and post processing steps into an ONNX model, which can be executed on all platforms that ONNX Runtime supports.
+1. A library of common pre and post processing operators for vision, text, and nlp models for [ONNX Runtime](http://onnxruntime.ai) built using the ONNX Runtime CustomOp API.

-2. A custom operator C++ library for [ONNX Runtime](http://onnxruntime.ai) built using the ONNX Runtime CustomOp API.
+2. A model augmentation API to integrate the pre and post processing steps into an ONNX model

 3. The python operator feature that implements a custom operator with a Python function and can be used for testing and verification